iggredible/Learn-Vim/ch07_the_dot_command.md

-# Ch07.
-The Dot Command
+# Ch07. the Dot Command

 In general, you should try to avoid redoing what you just did whenever possible.
 In this chapter, you will learn how to use the dot command to easily redo the previous change.
 It is a versatile command for reducing simple repetitions.